 Bentley EXP 100 GT — Pebble Beach Concours

-It’s been 100 years since Walter Owen Bentley created his eponymous car company, and to honor this momentous occasion, the famed British marque revealed its latest creation: the EXP 100 GT.
+It’s been 100 years since Walter Owen Bentley created his eponymous car company, and to honor this momentous occasion the famed British marque revealed its latest creation at Pebble Beach: the EXP 100 GT.
 As a testament to W.O.’s objective to build “a fast car, a good car, the best in its class,” Bentley celebrates its centennial with a look to the future while keeping the founder’s original objective in mind with the innovative EXP 100 GT.
 The EXP 100 GT is advanced in practically every way, with a high-tech electric powertrain, autonomous driving abilities, futuristic artificial intelligence and a design that reflects a future Bentley.
-The company sees this concept as the Grand Tourer one could expect in the year 2035.
+The company sees this concept as the Grand Tourer one could expect to drive in the year 2035.